-Then subtract your survivors' financial resources (step #2) from their financial needs (step #3) to determine how large a policy to buy.
+Next, subtract your survivors' financial resources from their financial needs to determine how much coverage to buy.
 Many people are underinsured, often because they skip these steps or take a shortcut (such as simply buying a multiple of annual income).
 For more help in determining the right amount of life insurance, see: How Much Life Insurance Do I Need?

-There are two that you should consider—waiver of premium and guaranteed insurability.
-Some policies come with one or both included with the basic contract but, if not, it is generally a good idea to add them.
-Waiver of premium pays the life insurance policy premium for you if you are disabled.
+There are two riders that you may want to consider: waiver of premium and guaranteed insurability.
+Some policies come with one or both included with the basic contract, but if not, it is generally a good idea to add them.
+Waiver of the premium pays the life insurance policy premium for you if you are disabled.
 Guaranteed insurability permits you to add to the death benefit without providing additional evidence that you are in acceptable health.

 There are many ways to save money when buying life insurance, but they don't always entail paying a lower premium immediately.
-That said, life insurance is a very competitive business so quotes can vary significantly between companies.
+Nonetheless, life insurance is a very competitive business, and, therefore, quotes can vary significantly between companies.
 Consider that what's important is that you get the coverage that fits your budget and financial goals.
 If you choose to work directly with an agent, make sure your agent knows about your financial situation and takes time to explain your options in easy to understand terms.

-Once the policy is issued, inform your beneficiaries the company that issued it, where to find the paper copy of the policy and any specifics about what you want them to do with the death benefit.
-While is rare for people to be unaware they are the beneficiary of a life insurance policy, it does happen, and benefits may go unclaimed.
-Don't forget to store your documents so that they can be easily accessed by your beneficiaries.
+Once the policy is purchased, tell your beneficiaries which company issued it, where to find the paper copy of the policy, and any specifics about what you want them to do with the death benefit.
+While it is rare for people to be unaware they are the beneficiary of a life insurance policy, it does happen, and benefits may go unclaimed.
+Don't forget to store your documents so that your beneficiaries can easily access them.